 I also can easily operate this entire machine with it located under my cabinets.

-I also hate hot plates, they burn coffee way too easily and the thermal carafe means I don’t need one when brewing a full pot of coffee.
+Another almost forgettable feature of the K-Duo Plus is the stainless steel carafe.
+I hate hot plates, they burn coffee way too easily, and the thermal carafe means I don’t need a hot plate when brewing a full pot of coffee.

-If you are wanting a good side-by-side machine then the Duo Plus won’t be best but I imagine most people want their coffee machines to take up less space and this one delivers on that front too.
+If you are wanting a good side-by-side machine then the Duo Plus won’t be best but I imagine most people want their coffee machines to take up less space and perform better and this one delivers.